185755/Portfolio/README.md

 ---

-### 2. Project Name
+### 2. Project Name: Application of machine learning methods to support of learning process (Zastosowanie metod uczenia maszynowego w problemach wspomagających proces nauki)
 **Description:**
-_A short description of what this project does and why it’s useful._
+My second most important project will be my master theasis that i am currently writing.
+It is tilted:

 **Technologies Used:**
 - _List the technologies, frameworks, or languages used._